Scott Lee Kimball: Cooperation with FBI

 Kimball fled to Alaska, where he posed as his brother, got engaged to another woman, and resumed his career in check fraud, writing $25,000 in forged checks.
 He was again arrested and convicted.
-In federal prison, he convinced FBI agents that he would work for them as an informant; he was never brought to trial on the Spokane charges.
-The FBI denies this resulted from any intervention on its part; the agent who handled Kimball in Alaska says he never knew about those charges.
+In federal prison, he convinced FBI agents that he would work for them as an informant, and he was never brought to trial on the Spokane charges.
+The FBI denies this resulted from any intervention on its part.
+The agent who handled Kimball in Alaska says he never knew about those charges.

-A fellow inmate, Arnold Flowers, was planning to have the federal judge and prosecutor in his case, along with a witness who had testified in the fraud case against him, killed, Kimball told the FBI.
-With his help, and an undercover agent, the bureau recorded Flowers and his girlfriend making the arrangements with persons whom they believed to be the killers.
+Kimball told the FBI that a fellow inmate, Arnold Flowers, was planning to have the federal judge and prosecutor in his case, along with a witness who had testified in the fraud case against him, killed.
+With his help and that of an undercover agent, the bureau recorded Flowers and his girlfriend making the arrangements with persons whom they believed to be the killers.
 They were arrested on several felony charges in March 2002.

 Kimball told the FBI he could help them with more cases.
 Another fellow inmate, he said, had boasted of having killed another federal prosecutor, Thomas Wales, in his Seattle-area home the year before.
-For his safety, Kimball was transferred to the low-security Englewood federal prison in Littleton, Colorado, outside Denver.
+For his safety, Kimball was transferred to the low-security Englewood federal prison in Littleton, Colorado.
 He discreetly let it be known that he had information about planned crimes that FBI agents might want to know about, and soon the bureau's liaison to the prison, Carle Schlaff, came to visit him.
 Kimball told Schlaff that fellow convict Steve Ennis, whom he had befriended, was allegedly plotting to kill witnesses expected to testify in an important trial about Ennis's ecstasy distribution ring.

-Schlaff had resented being assigned to Englewood after earlier working on organized crime investigations; he considered the work more suited to a less experienced agent.
-In Kimball, he saw the possibility for breaking the kind of case that could put him back on the career path he had been hoping for.
-He viewed Kimball as a confidence man who, while he "had an answer for everything", was not a violent man and could still earn the trust of a jury as a witness.
-Due to Kimball's earlier service as an informant, there was nothing in his file about the rape and kidnapping charges.
+Schlaff had resented being assigned to Englewood after earlier working on organized crime investigations.
+He considered the work more suited to a less experienced agent.
+In Kimball he saw the possibility for breaking the kind of case that could put him back on the career path he had been hoping for.
+He viewed Kimball as someone who, while he "had an answer for everything", was not a violent man and could still earn the trust of a jury as a witness.
+Due to Kimball's earlier service as an informant, there was still nothing in his file about the rape and kidnapping charges.